smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 ## toString, equals, hashcode

-If the config mapping contains method declarations for `toString`, `equals` or `hashcode`, the config mapping instance will include a proper implementation of these methods.
+If the config mapping contains a `toString` method declaration, the config mapping instance will include a proper implementation of the `toString` method.
+The `equals` and `hashcode` methods are included automatically.

 !!! caution